Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 Instead, the page simply hands the data to the browser, and the browser hands it to the layout subtree through context.

-At a first glance, this solution might seem counter-intuitive and I'd argue it even is, because most tutorials and even the React documentation focus mostly on how to use Context as a way to move state upwards the component tree and avoid prop-drilling.
+At first glance, this solution might seem counter-intuitive and I'd argue it even is, because most tutorials and even the React documentation focus mostly on how to use Context as a way to move state upwards the component tree and avoid prop-drilling.
 The pattern described here where Context is a solution to the problem of having to update state shared by components or the entire page way down in the component tree.

 Let's look at some code snippets: